Skip to main content

 #

-When using Nginx to reverse proxy the Teleport Web Terminal, the page would load but the terminal would disconnect instantly.
-Three specific Nginx settings are mandatory:
+When using Nginx to reverse proxy the Teleport Web Terminal, the page loads but the terminal disconnects immediately.
+Three Nginx settings are mandatory:

 proxy_pass https://127.0.0.1:3080; # MUST use https